|Teoria||4||II semestre||Silvia Francesca Storti|

 (1) Descriptive Statistics.
 Describing data sets (frequency tables and graphs).
 Summarizing data sets (sample mean, median, and mode, sample variance and standard deviation, percentiles and box plots).
 Normal data sets.
 Sample correlation coefficient.

 The course includes a series of laboratories in the computer lab with exercises in MATLAB environment.
-After an introduction to MATLAB and to the main functions and tools useful for statistics, some exercises will be proposed on descriptive statistics and probability; for computing the probability density function (pdf) and cumulative distribution function (cdf) of special random variables, for generating random data and estimating parameters; on hypothesis testing for distributions and linear regression.
+The exercises will cover an introduction to MATLAB and the main functions and tools useful for statistics, for the generation of random variables and the analysis of random data samples.
 The laboratories complement lectures by consolidating learning and developing problem-solving and hands-on practical skills.

-Written exam consisting of theoretical questions (test with multiple choice), problems, and laboratory questions (open questions).
+Written exam consisting of theoretical questions, problems, and laboratory questions.

 To pass the exam, the students must show that: